fubinf/sedrila/README.md

 ## 2.2 Usage instructions

-There separate instructions for each user group:
+There are separate instructions for each user group:

 - [Course authors](doc/authors.md)
   who formulate tasks and decide their timevalues before a SeDriLa course starts.